christafaa/rails-concert-management/NOTES.md

 -if an attendee has a user, it is a prospect
 -add and remove prospects
--nested form in edit user to bring over seat_number to update -make a table for attendees (and prospects?) in the concert and user show pages -create attendees controller and views
+-nested form in edit user to bring over seat_number to update -create attendees controller and views
 -add ticket functionality (ticket controller, no views) -User must be logged in to see any page